jamieredding/pair-stairs/README.md

 ### cli
 - wizard to create the first config file
 - show bad pairings
-- allow overriding the 'decideOmatic'
-- when run out of options, only allow user to choose from options or type their own
 - change to an event-ish loop
 - should expected single character inputs not require enter to be pressed.